Sandbox Management

 Image loading...

 Snapshots are saved states of the Sandbox at a specific point in time.
 Create one from the context menu (three dots) on a Sandbox card or from inside the Sandbox.
 Create snapshot opens a dialog where you set the name and confirm.
-To manage them (run in new sandbox, revert, delete), see Settings and SNAPSHOT NAME.
+To run a snapshot in a new sandbox, revert to it, or delete it, open its three-dot menu under SNAPSHOT NAME in the Sandbox Settings.

 On the Sandboxes view, open the menu (three dots) next to New sandbox and choose Snapshots to see all snapshots in one place.